HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/test-steps.md

 }
 ```

 In the above example the "unit system" patches a single key and has two simple variations, `metric` or `imperial`.
 This is used in the test example above.
-Using this configuration specification, the `location` could also be set to `stockholm` patching the config with the entire object structure needed by Mycroft.
+Using this configuration specification, the `location` could also be set to `stockholm` patching the config with the entire object structure needed by Chatterbox.

-If no file config specification is found in the Skill, a common config specification is included with mycroft-core in the file `mycroft/res/{lang}/configurations.json` containing some commonly used configuration options.
+If no file config specification is found in the Skill, a common config specification is included with chatterbox-core in the file `chatterbox/res/{lang}/configurations.json` containing some commonly used configuration options.

 ## And, But